GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/05.041-050/06.Lovingly,-Tenderly-Calling/docs.md

 Jesus, the loving Shepherd,
 Calleth thee now to come
 Into the fold of safety,
 When there is rest and room.

-Chorus:
-Lovingly, tenderly calling is he;
-Wanderer, wanderer, come unto me,
-Patiently standing there, waiting,
-I See Jesus my Shepherd divine.
+[Chorus]

 ```